FractalVoyager/FractalVoyager/README.md

   - cleanup useffects??? ... research
 - seperate state for orbits from pixles (7)
   - would make updates work when in orbit, (weird because some stuff is for orbit)
+- make the chunks of the controls componenets - can pass down setStates (8)

 # features